genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 .. _Tanimoto coefficient: https://en.wikipedia.org/wiki/Jaccard_index#Tanimoto_similarity_and_distance

 ..
-Don't understand this statement form the Chebi manual.
+Don't understand this statement from the Chebi manual.
 What is "path depth of eight"?:

 ..
 However, as the fingerprints are calculated on a chemical structure path depth of eight it means that many
 .. structures will have similar fingerprints and very high similarity scores even though they